consp/lcd8-re/README.md

 - Place for one more cap on both VDD and +5V.
 - Unconnected 2 pin connector connected to PC0, likely for a non installed button.
 You could use it for a light sensor as PC0 is an ADC channel.
 - Two large pads connected to GND/VBAT
-- Two small pads connected by zener to GND/+VDD
+- Two small pads connected by zener to GND/VDD
+- There is a NTC inside the button chip on channel PC1 (could also be PC2 if installed upside down).
+It's read normally and acts as a button when pulled to ground.
 - Power enable is a very simple "press button and get power", after which the MCU takes over by triggering PA4 (sense for on button is on PA6).
 This also means the button is at VBAT and the inputs of the other buttons are not protected so make sure they do not short out.
+- The MCU does not like to be power glitched.
+This will destroy any data in flash memory. (experimentally verified, repeatedly)

 ## Display
 The display has the following characteristics (if my calculations are correct):
 - 320x480 pixels
 - 8080 interface with likely a ILI9488 chip, initial assumption about RGB interface was wrong.
 - 16bit 2MHz data rate, though only for commands.
-Data is significantly slower for some reason.
+Data is significantly slower, it looks like everything is bitbanged which would explain that (see STM32 example or the ESP32 example).
 - CA/PASEL commands are at 2MHz, rest is variable but around 750khz.
 Everything comes in PA/CASEL (10 cycles) followed by 1 cycle RAMWR and 36 cycles of data.
 This is partial guesswork as I do not have a logic analyser only a scope.
 - Blocks are either send in 36 pixels (5:6:5 mode) or 32 pixels (6:6:6 mode)
 - Screen is never updated completely, only partially after first draw.
+There is no full redraw cycle.

 Pinout likely control lines:
 - Pin 9 (PC11) is CS